simsong/stats_2010/recon.old/README.md

 minutes), but CA took 14844.2 seconds (4.12 hours)

     python3 02_build_state_stats.py --all

+This program is multi-threaded.
+To use multiple cores, try:

+    python3 02_build_state_stats.py --j1=64 --j2=1 --all

 3. Create the LP files.
 There is 1 LP file for every census tract.
 The LP files are very large.
 The model to create the tract-level files are